-TO REDUCE THE POTENTIAL FOR FATAL MEDICATION ERRORS DUE TO INCORRECT ROUTE OF ADMINISTRATION, VINCASAR PFS SHOULD BE DILUTED IN A FLEXIBLE PLASTIC CONTAINER AND PROMINENTLY LABELED FOR INTRAVENOUS USE ONLY (see WARNINGS).
+TO REDUCE THE POTENTIAL FOR FATAL MEDICATION ERRORS DUE TO INCORRECT ROUTE OF ADMINISTRATION, VINCASAR PFS SHOULD BE DILUTED IN A FLEXIBLE PLASTIC CONTAINER AND PROMINENTLY LABELED AS INDICATED FOR INTRAVENOUS USE ONLY-FATAL IF GIVEN BY OTHER ROUTES (see WARNINGS).

 The concentration of VINCASAR PFS is 1 mg/mL.
 Do not add extra fluid to the vial prior to removal of the dose.
 Withdraw the solution of VINCASAR PFS into an accurate dry syringe, measuring the dose carefully.
 Do not add extra fluid to the vial in an attempt to empty it completely.

 VINCASAR PFS when diluted with 0.9% Sodium Chloride Injection, USP in concentrations from 0.0015 mg/mL to 0.08 mg/mL is stable for up to 24 hours when protected from light or 8 hours under normal light at 25°C.

 Caution: It is extremely important that the intravenous needle or catheter be properly positioned before any vincristine is injected.
 Leakage into surrounding tissue during intravenous administration of VINCASAR PFS may cause considerable irritation.
 If extravasation occurs, the injection should be discontinued immediately and any remaining portion of the dose should then be introduced into another vein.
 Local injection of hyaluronidase and the application of moderate heat to the area of leakage will help disperse the drug and may minimize discomfort and the possibility of cellulitis.